lab-conrad/resVAE-ensemble/README.md

-# resVAE-ensemble
+# resVAE ensemble

-resVAE-ensemble is the successor of [resVAE](https://github.com/lab-conrad/resvae) that utilizes rank aggregation with ensemble, among other improvements.
+resVAE ensemble is the successor of [resVAE](https://github.com/lab-conrad/resvae) that utilizes rank aggregation with ensemble, among other improvements.

 A very brief demo is shown here, please check it out: [Demo.ipynb](https://github.com/fwten/resVAE-ensemble/blob/main/Demo.ipynb)